tanteikg/myquantumkey/README.md

 ## Solution
-1)	Create a “myquantumkey” smartcontract that has the following methods: o	CreateKey – called by wallet owner to create a secret. o	ConfirmKey – called by wallet onwer in a subsequent Epoch to confirm the linkage. o	StopConfirmKey – to prevent ConfirmKey from being called.
-Can only be called by owner before quantum computers are powerful enough. o	RetrieveKey – called by any method to retrieve ConfirmBlob.
+1)	Create a “myquantumkey” smartcontract that has the following methods:
+ - CreateKey: called by wallet owner to submit the key verification blob
+ - ConfirmKey: called by wallet onwer in a subsequent Epoch to confirm the key verification blob
+ - StopConfirmKey: to prevent ConfirmKey from being called.
+Can only be called by owner before quantum computers are powerful enough.
+ - RetrieveKey: called by any method to retrieve the key verification blob

-2)	Create a “myquantumkey” front-end app to perform the following: o	Perform “CreateKey” o	Perform “ConfirmKey” o	Perform “CheckKey”
+2)	Create a “myquantumkey” front-end app to perform the following:
+ - “CreateKey”: to allow wallet owner to submit the key verification blob
+ - “ConfirmKey”: to allow walllet owner to confirm the key verification blob
+ - “CheckKey”: to allow anyone to retrieve the key verification blob for user verification

 ##	Threat model
 o	Attacker attempts to perform an unauthorized CreateKey or ConfirmKey.